 Address: Whatley Manor Hotel and Spa, Easton Grey, Malmesbury, Wiltshire SN16 0RB

-With double Michelin starred dining, a sparkling spa, sumptuous accommodation and gorgeous gardens, Whatley Manor is home to some of the finest food in Britain.
-The grounds are almost as noteworthy as the food, and are split into numerous distinct and separate outdoor spaces.
+With double Michelin starred dining, a sparkling spa, sumptuous accommodation and gorgeous gardens, I believe Whatley Manor is home to some of the finest food in Britain.

-Other highlights include the Aquarias Spa, and the property’s other impressive facilities include a cinema.
-Service is impeccable, while each of the 23 rooms is as individual as the guests who stay here.
 Even the smallest have space for armchairs and a desk, and all come with Dualit espresso machines, Molton Brown toiletries, pale wood flooring and plush fabrics.

-The Dining Room boasts two Michelin stars, while Grey’s Brasserie offers grazing and sharing options as well as a full a la carte menu.
 Sampling the Gastronomic menu at the former is a must.
-If you want 5 star luxury hotels in the Cotswolds offering the culinary journey of a lifetime, book into Whatley Manor and reserve your table without delay.
+If you want 5 star luxury hotels in the Cotswolds offering the culinary journey of a lifetime, I’d really recommend booking into Whatley Manor and reserving your table without delay.

 15. Lucknam Park Hotel & Spa